Artist Sini Kunnas

 Some Art Work Memories

 The theme of the G12 Helsinki exhibition in Fall 2013 was “Black Noir Memories”.
 The “black’ represented the symbol of an emotional environment, which was not of the dark but space for own light to emerge from.
+Each painting had a different pair, representing a chosen or dreamlike love memory, rising from afar.

 This series of black backgrounds and romantic couples was to bring out the thought of freedom as our own relation to our memories.
 Each painting was a mirage and the couples in them did not exist.